tangguhriyadi/react-ts-animation/README.md

 ## Deployment

-This application is deployed on my own VPS.
+This application is deployed on [AWS EC2](https://docs.aws.amazon.com/ec2/index.html

-You can visit the deployed website at [http://tangguhriyadi-project.cloud).
+You can visit the deployed website at (http://tangguhriyadi-project.cloud).

 ## Technologies used